 Afterward shall the children of Israel return, and seek the Lord their God, and David their king; and shall fear the Lord and his goodness in the latter days.
 (Hos 3:5)

 Adam’s fear caused him to run from God, but the fear of the Lord causes you to draw near in awestruck reverence.
 Adamic fear, or being afraid of the Lord, is a bad thing, but Biblical fear, or the fear of the Lord, is a good thing.
-And the latter is the cure to the former; the fear of the Lord is the antidote to fear.
+The latter cures the former; the fear of the Lord is the antidote to fear.

 When you see God as he truly is, nothing scares you.
 When you have trembled in awe-struck adoration at his goodness and your knees have buckled under the weight of his glory, the problems of life are reduced to nothing.
 You realize that, “God loves me!
 God is for me!
 Who can be against me?”